If you’re applying for a mortgage, then you will no doubt have to battle with the mortgage jargon that comes with it.

 Loan to Value (LTV)

-Loan to Value (LTV) is the ratio of the value of your loan (mortgage) against the value of the property you want to buy.
-If you want to buy a £100,000 house and you need to borrow £80,000 to top up a £20,000 deposit, then you’re asking to borrow 80% of the property value, which makes your LTV 80%.
+Loan to Value (LTV) is the ratio of the value of your loan (mortgage) against the value of the property you want to buy or remortgage.
+If you want to buy a £100,000 house and apply to borrow £80,000 to top up a £20,000 deposit, then you’re asking to borrow 80% of the property value, which makes your LTV 80%.

 The mortgage term is the number of years the mortgage is taken out over.
 First-time mortgages are typically taken out over 25 to 30 years.